2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2018 Nickel

-Look closely at Jefferson’s collar to find the designer and sculptor initials: “JNF” on the upper left for Jamie N. Franki, and “DW” on the lower right for Donna Weaver.
+The date “2018” sits in the lower right area of the portrait, with the mint mark positioned just below it.
+Look closely at Jefferson’s collar to spot two sets of designer initials: “JNF” on the upper left for Jamie N. Franki, and “DW” on the lower right for engraver Donna Weaver.

 The Reverse of the 2018 Nickel